Janamawasy/RAG-biology/README.md

   - utils/rag_utils.py: Contains utility functions for extracting text from PDFs.
   - gui.py: Contains the Streamlit UI code.
   - server.py: Contains the FastAPI server code.
-  - rag.py: Contains the RAG class with all the logic for document processing, embedding, vectorstore and question answering.
+  - rag.py: The RAG class contains all the logic for document processing, embedding, vectorstore, and question answering.
   - requirements.txt: List of dependencies required for the project.
   - Dockerfile: Docker configuration file.
   - README.md: This file, containing project instructions and information.